-The hardy water lotus is the most admired of all pond plants, with its elegant graceful flowers, rich colors, and huge leaves.
+The hardy water lotus is the most admired of all pond plants, with its elegant, graceful flowers, vibrant colors, and large leaves.
 It's no wonder they are a customer favorite.
-Water lotus are very easy to grow, but need to be fertilized as they are big feeders.
-They can also be invasive; therefore they need to be potted.
-Our entire stock of water lotus are planted in tubs.
+The water lotus is easy to grow, but need to be fertilized as they are big feeders.
+They can also be invasive; therefore, they need to be potted, so we plant in large tubs.

-The water lotus is perennial pond plant growing from a rhizome tuber.
+The water lotus is a perennial pond plant growing from a rhizome tuber.
 Its rounded leaves can reach large sizes up to 22" inches in diameter.
-The first leaves that appear, are flat and float on the ponds surface.
-They are followed by thicker, tube shaped leaves with wavy edges that may stand anywhere from 2' to 5' feet above the water.
-The lotus leaves are coated with a waxy film, upon which water forms glittering droplets.
-The thick flower stalk grows above the leaves ending in large strong smelling white, pink, or red blooms, appearing one at a time.
+The first leaves that appear are flat and float on the surface of the pond.
+They are followed by thicker, tube-shaped leaves with wavy edges that may stand anywhere from 2' to 5' feet above the water.
+The lotus leaves are coated with a hairy growth on which water forms glittering droplets and a thick flower stalk ending in large intense smelling white, pink, or red blooms, appearing one at a time.
 Each flower lasts from 3 to5 days and gets darker with age.
 Flowers range in size from 4" to 10" inches.
 Every pond should have at least one water lotus.
-Plant anywhere by digging in a 55gal barrel and leave your plant there all winter without fear of freezing.
+Plant anywhere start by digging in a 55gal barrel and leave your plant there all winter without fear of freezing.

-Go to our photo gallery and view 2 pages of beautiful lotus.
+Go to our photo gallery and view two pages of beautiful lotus.